NotsoanoNimus/OrchidOS_x86/docs/BUILD_AND_RUN.md

 # Build and Run OrchidOS on Real Hardware
-In this document, I outline the necessary dependencies and steps to build and install orchid onto a USB mass-storage device to boot off of on compatible legacy systems. **NOTE**: Orchid cannot run on CDs, and has not been tested on floppy disks.
+In this document, I outline the necessary dependencies and steps to build and install orchid onto a USB mass-storage device to boot off of on compatible systems. **NOTE**: Orchid cannot run on CDs, and has not been tested on floppy disks.
 Try at your own peril!

 **THIS IS A WINDOWS INSTALLATION METHOD ONLY, AND IS CURRENTLY THE ONLY WAY I HAVE CONFIGURED THE BUILD PROCESS.**

 **THIS WILL CHANGE LATER TO BECOME MORE VERSATILE AND CROSS-PLATFORM COMPATIBLE.**

+---

+## A note for Linux users...
+You could always use the Bash scripts I've now written to test the OS in QEMU/KVM on Linux.

+Linux users are likely to be the most interested parties, so I'm slowly transitioning the project to mostly support Linux development.
+I now use Arch Linux daily (_pls no bully_) to compile and test the system.

+I'm sure a simple compilation and DD of the image using the instructions below wouldn't be a challenge whatsoever to a Linux-savvy user, but I will eventually expand on this when I get more interest/time.

 ---